Local Auditors & Parent Company Auditors

 - Maintain an open line of communication with your auditors during the year rather than waiting until fieldwork to minimize surprises during fieldwork.

-- Ensure all key personnel are available during the audit.
+- Ensure all key personnel is available during the audit.

 - Avoid non-critical meetings for finance and accounting personnel heavily involved in the audit.